 The town centre boundary is well-contained to the west by the Oldbury Ring Road.
 To the east the boundary follows the length of Birmingham Street to its junction on Birmingham Road.
 The Centres Study identified that the boundary could be altered to include the whole health centre rather than the boundary intersecting it currently.

 Primary Shopping Area

-Oldbury Town Centre does not have an existing primary shopping area (PSA) / Retail Core.
-Due to the nature of Oldbury’s primary role as a service-driven town centre, a PSA / Retail Core is not considered necessary.
+Oldbury Town Centre does not have an existing primary shopping area.
+Due to the nature of Oldbury’s primary role as a service-driven town centre, a primary shopping areais not considered necessary.